aayushagain/LSTM-for-SAK-values-/README.md

 This contains lstm for sak values observed at gitterköpf station using precipitation data from 2 rain gauges above the basin.
-SAK values observed at 15 minutes interval are averaged to daily values, after removing extreme measurements.
+LSTM for all time series, and one for each season are also compared.
 Different data normalization is tried.
 A lag time of 15 days is taken from previous time series analysis.